Ghosthy/Ghostcoin/README.md

 		- 2nd year: 15%
 		- 3rd year: 10%
 		- 4th and subsequent years: 5%
-	- Total coins will be 70 billions
+	- Total coins will be 750 million
 	- 4 confirmations for transaction, thus fast 2 mins confirmation for transdactions
 	- 50 confirmations for minted blocks
 	- 1% premine for bounties, giveaways, development, support and maintenance, new feature developments etc.